jma8774/jma8774/README.md

 🖥️ Always down to learn about new technologies

-⚡ Currently obsessed with React and Express
+⚡ Currently obsessed with React, TypeScript, and Docker

 ## Contacts